kubernetes-sigs/kubespray/docs/vsphere.md

 ### Prerequisites (deprecated)

-You need at first to configure your vSphere environment by following the [official documentation](https://kubernetes.io/docs/getting-started-guides/vsphere/#vsphere-cloud-provider).
+You need at first to configure your vSphere environment by following the [documentation](https://github.com/kubernetes/cloud-provider-vsphere/blob/master/docs/book/tutorials/kubernetes-on-vsphere-with-kubeadm.md).

 After this step you should have: